frediff/ML-works/README.md

-### This project involves coding some standard Machine Learning Models and testing them on some dataset.
+### This project involves coding some standard Machine Learning Models and testing them on some data-set.
 The following concepts are implemented:
 - CNN vs k-NN
 - Logistic Regression
 - Neural Networks